 The last three kilometers of the hike are outside of the park, so the trail gets wider, surrounded with bright flowers and small houses of the locals.

 Agia Roumeli is a small town at the bottom of the Samaria Gorge.
 There you will find numerous restaurants and shops, where you can indulge in some ice-cream after the hike.
 But first, find the place where the ferry tickets are sold, so that you don’t miss the last one.
 Ferries are operating until around 17:00.

 Here you can check the latest prices and timetables of the ferry to Sougia.

-On the right side from the ferry stop, there is a beach.
+On the right side of the ferry stop, there is a beach.
 It is so nice to go for a refreshing swim and stretch out the tired feet.
 There is also a shower so that you aren’t salty later on the ferry.

 It doesn’t take long for the ferry to reach Sougia.
-Meanwhile there is a charming view of the wild coast and blue sea.
+Meanwhile, there is a charming view of the wild coast and blue sea.

 In Sougia when you get off the ferry, follow the crowds of people.
 On the first crossroads nearby you will find a bus station with schedules.
 Check the buses and ask for the one going back to Xyloskalo.
 The bus will drive you right back to the place, where your car was parked.
 Note that buses take only cash, so be prepared to par around 6 Eur per person.

 The so-called Lazy Way for Samaria Gorge is much shorter than crossing the whole Gorge.
 You can go either by car or public transportation to